 No. The procedure does not affect the present hair follicles.
 The hair will grow as normal, and will still require the normal maintenance, eg waxing, threading, to keep the shape groomed and in line with your new look.

-Deposits are essential for every appointment taken, to keep the business running smoothly and secure your place in the diary.
-The minimum deposit amount is £50, which can be taken over the phone or brought into our clinic.
-Only after you have paid your deposit will you receive an appointment, as our booking system doesn't allow us to book without one.
-The reason for this is that it is a specialist, professional procedure, and our clinic is extremely busy, therefore, appointment times are very precious.
-Deposit refunds are only given if we receive more than 48 hours’ notice of cancellation.
-Deposits will not be refunded if your notice of cancellation is 48 hours or less, or if you fail to disclose medical information that results in a refusal of treatment.
+Booking fees are essential for every appointment taken, to keep the business running smoothly and secure your place in the diary.
+The minimum deposit amount is £50 (Madison) £100 (Moya), which can be taken over the phone, on our online booking system or brought into our premises.
+Only after you have paid your booking fee will your appointment be secured, as our booking system doesn't allow us to book without one.
+The reason for this is that it is a specialist, professional procedure, and have a high demand for appointments, therefore, appointment times are very precious.
+Booking fees are non refundable.
+If your notice of cancellation is 48 hours or less, or if you fail to disclose medical information that results in a refusal of treatment, a new booking fee will be required to secure a new apt space.
 If you have had previous work done, it is imperative that you inform us about this at the time of booking your appointment.
-To avoid disappointment on the day, please read the guidelines sent to you in your confirmation email.
+To avoid disappointment on the day, please read the guidelines on our websitel.
 Gift vouchers are non-refundable.

 No!
 Never!
 This is a myth, as Tattoo artists will normally shave an area to help see where their design is being placed, before they start.
 Permanent make-up artists enhance what you already have, and wouldn't take away something that is a benefit to you!
 Untidy hairs that are not in the shape of the final look will be removed, to achieve a groomed brow.
 (Please don't shave or over pluck your brows before coming to us as this can affect the implantation of pigment)